fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 ```

 You should now have training data stored in the file republic sequences.txt in your
 current working directory.
-Next, let’s look at how to fit a language model to this data.
+Next, let's look at how to fit a language model to this data.

 20.4